Sales • Jun 25, 2025

 Planners no longer see virtual tours as a bonus.
 They’re a vital part of the RFP checklist.
 According to Cvent, 31%* of planners say 3D virtual tours are a top influencer when sourcing.
 That’s not a trend.
 That’s a market signal.
 And those expectations are only accelerating as digitally native planners move into more senior decision-making roles.

 The implication?
-If your venue isn’t delivering a compelling virtual experience, you’re not even making the shortlist.
+If your venue isn’t delivering a compelling virtual experience, you’re not making the shortlist.

-You don’t win hearts (or contracts) with a static floor plan.
+You don’t win hearts (or contracts) with static media.
 What moves the needle now is digital content that lets planners feel what it’s like to host an event in your space—without ever setting foot on property.

 That’s where immersive content becomes your sales differentiator.
-Virtual tours from platforms like Visiting Media help planners visualize seating flows, sightlines, and ambiance.
-They can walk the space from the stage to the back row, click through multiple room configurations, and understand scale in a way no PowerPoint deck ever could.
+Virtual tours from platforms like Visiting Media help planners visualize venue flows, sightlines, and ambiance.
+They can walk the space from the stage to the back row, click through multiple room configurations, and understand scale in a way no PowerPoint or PDF ever could.

 It’s not just about visuals—it’s about vision.
 And giving planners that emotional resonance early in the buying cycle is how you convert faster and close stronger.